How to Create Gilded Pinecone Forest Decor — Easy Step-by-Step Guide

 Tips & Troubleshooting

-- 1For a more professional finish, use a small, stiff brush to get into all the nooks and crannies of the pinecone scales.
+- 1For a more professional and intricate finish, use a small, stiff-bristled brush to meticulously get into all the nooks and crannies of the pinecone scales.
+This allows for precise application and prevents paint from pooling in the deeper crevices, ensuring a clean, gilded edge.

 Related Activities You Might Enjoy